 In contrast to the aforementioned, Faya Dayi is an American-Ethiopian documentary by Jessica Beshir that explores the rituals of khat, Ethiopia's most lucrative crop, a leaf chewed for centuries for religious meditations.

 Moody, dark and filmed in black and white, the film shows a city caught in a khat haze deconstructing a loose intergenerational narrative, where for elder harvesters, khat is both their daily bread and daily escape, and the youngsters are keen to escape its enveloping, addictive aura.

 Encounters Festival has a wide variety of short films to choose from and one that stood out was "Inside Out" by Jabu Nadia Newman a film which she expressed was created initially to raise money for the Indoni Dance, Arts and Leadership Academy to carry on the important work they were doing.
 The film features the dancers from the Western Cape Dance Academy who poetically and masterfully display their passion, love, and enthusiasm for dance.

 A notable mention is an upcoming film by Nthato Mokgata and Lebogang Rasethaba titled "MUTANT", a portrait of one of South Africa's most outspoken and controversial voices Isaac Mutant who is addressing political and cultural issues, the film's release is on the 18th of June.

-Check out the documentaries at Encounters, in their wide selection of local and international productions and various panel discussions and talks delving deeper into the subjects until 20 June.
+Check out the documentary films at Encounters, in their wide selection of local and international productions as well as their various panel discussions delving deeper into the subjects until 20 June 2021.